chrisinmtown/chrisinmtown.github.io/blog/20211225_babish_bread.md

 11. Cold proof the dough by resting in refrigerator overnight.
 12. Preheat a ceramic, cast iron or steel baking pot from cold to 500 deg F for 1 hour.
-13. Place each batard into a hot pot, score the top if you can, place the lid on the pot then bake for 20 minutes.
+13. Remove pot from oven, place each batard into the hot pot*, score the top a quarter to half inch, place the lid on the pot then bake for 20 minutes. *If using the preferred cast iron combo cooker, put the dough into the lid and add the base as the cover.
 14. Remove the top from the pot, lower the oven temperature to 450 deg F and bake for 20-30 minutes more, until the loaf is deep brown.
 15. Remove pot, dump out loaf and cool on a wire rack until room